 Over the past four years, the Security and Safer Shopping Committee’s focus has quite rightly been on counter terrorism (CT) in response to the threat level and 2017 attacks.
 The threat level remains unchanged and CT will continue to be an important area for the committee to cover.
 By broadening out the committee membership, the topics covered will include other areas such as health and safety.

-Revo Security and Safer Shopping Committee 2019 meeting dates:
+Revo Security and Safer Shopping Committee will next meet on:

 Guidance coming soon:

 Delegates have been invited to support the CTP’s festive messaging on digital screens, staff noticeboards or any other comms channel available to them.
 The toolkit will be available from 18 October.
 To support the campaign please register your interest here.